Call +1.800.397.3348 or contact your travel advisor

 What happens when we land in Antarctica?

-A one-mile bus ride will take guests to the shoreline, followed by a quick Zodiac ride to embark the National Geographic Explorer or National Geographic Orion.
+You will deplane using stairs onto the gravel tarmac and walk to the bus for a one-mile bus ride to the shoreline, where you will navigate a rocky beach to board a Zodiac for a ride to embark the National Geographic Explorer or National Geographic Orion.

-Note: Luggage will be handled separately by our staff after you safely embark the ship.
+Note: Luggage will be handled separately and could arrive after you embark the ship.
+Staff will ensure you are safely on board before loading luggage.
 Guests should not expect to have their luggage in their cabins upon boarding.

 What Is the luggage allowance on the flight to/from Antarctica?

-Can Antarctica flights be delayed or depart early?
+Can Antarctica flights be delayed and/or depart early?

-Like any flight, delays or early departures can happen when traveling to and from Antarctica.
-However, the weather is far more unpredictable in the Antarctic than most destinations and air-cruise operations are highly weather-dependent.
+Like any flight, delays or early departures can happen.
+However, the weather is far more unpredictable in Antarctica than in most destinations.
 Due to the unpredictability, we highly recommend purchasing travel insurance for your journey, as well as booking your international flights through our Lindblad Expeditions Air Department.

-While the odds of a delay or early arrival are low, travelers must be flexible and prepare for the possibility.
+Travelers must be flexible and prepare for the possibility of delays and/or early departures.
 Low clouds, fog, and heavy wind conditions at King George Island in Antarctica can cause delays.
 This rule applies both to flights to Antarctica and flights back to South America.

 Safety is the airline’s primary priority, and airline officials continuously monitor weather conditions and adjust travel plans if needed.